dadadima94/dadadima94.github.io/_posts/2020-03-05-project_description.md

 ---

 ## Introduction
 An important part of a Master Degree at KTH is the final thesis and I am working on it under the academic supervision of [Sina Sheikholeslami](https://www.kth.se/profile/sinash).
-My work is conducted in close cooperation with the Data Science Team of Electrolux, which interned me as a Master Thesis Student in Data Science and Engineerig.
+My work is conducted in close cooperation with the Data Science Team of Electrolux, which I am part of since January 2020, performing tasks between Data Science and Data Engineerig.
 Here, I am supervised by [Martin Neumann](https://se.linkedin.com/in/consultmartinneumann) throughout my research.
 The final examiner is [Amir Payberah](https://www.kth.se/profile/payberah).
 I want also to thank [Stephanie Nissen](https://www.linkedin.com/in/stephanie-nissen-9a8a5928/), who is helping me by providing me useful information and a free student license of the Elastic Stack.

 ## Background
 With the introduction of microservices and cloud-based technologies, we have been able to find solutions for lots of problems which allow us to make stable distributed applications around the world, but this comes at a cost!